carpentries-incubator/managing-computational-projects/_episodes/01-introduction.md

 ## Funding and Collaboration

+The first iteration of Data Science for Biomedical Scientists, was funded by [The Alan Turing Institute](https://www.turing.ac.uk)'s [AI for Science and Government](https://www.turing.ac.uk/research/asg) (ASG) Research Programme from October 2021 to March 2022.
+The project will be further developed and maintained by the members of The Turing Way and Open Life Science community.

-Data Science for Biomedical Scientists is funded by [The Alan Turing Institute](https://www.turing.ac.uk)'s [AI for Science and Government](https://www.turing.ac.uk/research/asg) (ASG) Research Programme.
-It is an extension of [The Crick-Turing Biomedical Data Science Awards](https://www.turing.ac.uk/research/research-projects/crick-turing-biomedical-data-science-awards) that strongly indicated an urgent need to provide introductory resources for data science in bioscience researchers.
+This project is previously an extension of [The Crick-Turing Biomedical Data Science Awards](https://www.turing.ac.uk/research/research-projects/crick-turing-biomedical-data-science-awards) that strongly indicated an urgent need to provide introductory resources for data science in bioscience researchers.
 This project extension will leverage strategic engagement between Turing's data science community and Crick's biosciences communities.

 Pulling together existing training materials, infrastructure support and domain expertise from [The Turing Way](https://the-turing-way.netlify.app/), [The Carpentries](https://carpentries.org/), [Open Life Science](https://openlifesci.org/) and the [Turing ‘omics interest group](https://www.turing.ac.uk/research/interest-groups/omics-data-generation-and-analysis-group), we will design and deliver a resource that is accessible and comprehensible for the biomedical and wet-lab biology researchers.